CheVeraId/domainauth-spec/draft-narea-domainauth.md

 1. Have access to the DNSSEC trust anchors, particularly the root zone KSK.
 2. Implement full DNSSEC validation according to relevant RFCs.
-3. Reject any VeraId signatures where DNSSEC validation fails.
+3. Reject any DomainAuth signatures where DNSSEC validation fails.

 The protocol relies on the following DNSSEC record types:

 - DNSKEY records for public keys used for zone signing.
 - DS records for delegation signing.
 - RRSIG records providing signatures for DNS resource record sets.
-- TXT records containing the VeraId-specific data.
+- TXT records containing the DomainAuth-specific data.

-The VeraId protocol does not impose additional requirements beyond standard DNSSEC implementations but depends on their correct operation.
+The DomainAuth protocol does not impose additional requirements beyond standard DNSSEC implementations but depends on their correct operation.

-## VeraId TXT Record Format
+## DomainAuth TXT Record Format

-Each organisation participating in the VeraId protocol MUST publish a TXT record at `_veraid.<domain>` with the following format:
+Each organisation participating in the DomainAuth protocol MUST publish a TXT record at `_domainauth.<domain>` with the following format:

 ~~~~~~~
 <key-algorithm> <key-id-type> <key-id> <ttl-override> [<service-oid>]